ItzLoonie/spicy-mycena-64-patches/README.md

 This patch makes collecting coins and star secrets easier when flying with the Wing Cap or when being fired from a Cannon.

 ## Key HUD
-This patch adds a Key Counter and an overlay indicating what keys you have.<be>
+This patch adds a Key Counter and an overlay indicating what keys you have.\
 Due to limitations, the letter K is used to indicate keys.

 ## Let Me Cheat